kevinsteves/pan-python/doc/panxapi.rst

   The **--name** option is used to specify the file name.

+  The **--vsys** option is used to set the location to a specific Virtual System.

   The **--ad-hoc** option is used to specify additional import arguments, for example: